One Room Challenge {Week 3} – Designing the IKEA Algot Closet System

 - IKEA has 3 different depths of products (7 1/8″, 15″ and 22 3/4″).
 When you measure the depth of your closet, keep those measurements in mind.
 We went with 15″ depth for ours because it’s a walk-in closet and the 15″ goes basically from the back of the wall right to the door frame.

-- When measuring, look our for crown moulding or baseboards.
-You don’t want to include those in your measurements (measure in between any moulding).
+- When measuring, look out for crown molding or baseboards.
+You don’t want to include those in your measurements (measure in between any molding).

 (We will get more into the measurements in the next section!)

-Design your IKEA Algot closet system on IKEA’s website.
+Step 2.
+Design your sloped ceiling closet on IKEA’s website

 Then, you can get a printable shopping list, go to the store and pick everything up!
 Amazing, right?!